Irish Nature (for Heritage Week), Sunday 19 August 2018 - free walk!

 Booking: Booking is essential.
 Bookings taken from 10am, Sunday 5 August.
 To book or for more information, please phone 0404 45425.

-This event is organised by education staff based at Wicklow Mountains National Park who are employed by the National Parks & Wildlife Service under the aegis of Department of Culture, Heritage and the Gaeltacht.
-For more information about events and the education service at Wicklow Mountains National Park please go online at: www.wicklowmountainsnationalpark.ie or email us at email@example.com
+This event is organised by education staff based at Wicklow Mountains National Park who are employed by the National Parks & Wildlife Service under the aegis of Department of Housing, Local Government and Heritage.
+For more information about events and the education service at Wicklow Mountains National Park please go online at: www.wicklowmountainsnationalpark.ie or email us at firstname.lastname@example.org